Russia recognizes two Ukrainian regions as independent, a potential pretext for war

 The conflict over the regions has claimed almost 14,000 lives and continues to this day.
 The Minsk deal was supposed to stop the fighting and return the regions to Ukraine’s control, but it was vaguely worded and never implemented.

-Moscow insisted that the regions get broad autonomy under the deal, but Kyiv argued that implementing the deal on these terms would give Moscow a lever to control Ukraine’s foreign policy and halt its tilt to the West, undermining Ukraine’s sovereignty.
+Moscow insisted the regions get broad autonomy under the deal, but Kyiv argued that implementing the deal on these terms would give Moscow a lever to control Ukraine’s foreign policy and halt its tilt to the West, undermining Ukraine’s sovereignty.

 U.S. Secretary of State Antony Blinken said last week that Russia recognizing the separatist regions would be “a gross violation of international law” that would further violate Ukraine’s territorial integrity.
 He said such a move would “necessitate a swift and firm response from the United States in full coordination with our allies and partners.”

-Putin called French President Emmanuel Macron and German Chancellor Olaf Scholz on Monday evening to tell them of his decision after an extraordinary meeting of his hawkish Security Council where officials one by one stood up to urge him to recognize the regions.
+Putin called French President Emmanuel Macron and German Chancellor Olaf Scholz on Monday evening to tell them of his decision after an extraordinary meeting of his hawkish Security Council where officials stood up one by one to urge him to recognize the regions.
 The Kremlin said Macron and Scholz expressed their disappointment but agreed to maintain contacts.

 Earlier, Putin sat at a table with Security Council officials seated in chairs arrayed at a distance, calling each of them to hear their recommendation.
-At one point he asked whether any official had a dissenting view and was met with silence.
+At one point, he asked whether any official had a dissenting view and was met with silence.

 Moscow has been preparing the ground for years — issuing Russian passports to 800,000 Ukrainians in the two separatist regions since 2019 — for Russia to send in forces to “defend” them as its own citizens.